-The CAASPP tests, which replace the state's previous STAR tests, are fundamentally different from the previous tests in the following ways:
+The new tests are fundamentally different from the old tests in the following ways:

 - The questions are based on the state's new standards and the new tests will be more challenging

 - A wider range of questions are tailored to accurately identify knowledge and skills

 - Different types of questions allow students to demonstrate critical thinking, problem solving and apply their knowledge and skills to real-world problems

 - The tests will be taken online.
 During the

 tests, the difficulty of questions will change based on individual student

 responses.
 Each student will receive a different set of questions in order to

 pinpoint areas of understanding, as well as areas of difficulty.
 This is

 known as computer-adaptive testing which allows for a far more precise measurement of student skills and achievement than traditional paper-and-pencil tests which give all